Dkreick/AD2B/README.md

 #### Characters

-The player can choose four different classes (Conscript, medic, mechanic and scout) and each one has a unique story.
+• The player can choose up to four different classes (Conscript, medic, mechanic and scout) and each one has a unique story to play.

+#### Controls

+• Mouse, keyboard for hotkeys

 #### Menu chart

 <p align="center">
   <img src="Documents/Developer%20notes/GDD%20Images/Menu%20Chart.png"/>
 </p>

-## 30 Seconds Of Gameplay

-### TEXT PLACEHOLDER

 #### Context / Setup: